raven-ly/bias_in_ai/README.md

-# Bias in AI Project
+# Instructions to run the codes:
 #### Step 1: download dl_repo folder and dataset zip files.
 Upload them to your google drive
 #### Step 2: open the ipynb file that I emailed (you can also find it in the notebooks folder in this repo) and make a copy
 #### Step 3: follow the instructions and run the notebook